basecom-archive/archive-cronjobbundle/README.md

 	}
 }
 ```
-In this basic configuration, the cronjob will run about 50 seconds, and between each executeCronjob()-call will be one second pause.
+In this basic configuration, the cronjob will run about 50 seconds and between each executeCronjob()-call will be a pause of one second.

-If you trigger this command, you will see the "Hello World"-Output about 50 times.
+If you trigger this command, you will see the "Hello World!"-Output about 50 times.

 Documentation